-The time of year with warmer water lasts for 4.1 months, from June 8 to October 10, with an average temperature above 82°F. The day of the year with the warmest water is August 13, with an average temperature of 86°F.
+The time of year with warmer water lasts for 4.1 months, from June 8 to October 10, with an average temperature above 82°F. The month of the year in Cape Coral with the warmest water is August, with an average temperature of 86°F.

-The time of year with cooler water lasts for 3.2 months, from December 18 to March 25, with an average temperature below 71°F. The day of the year with the coolest water is February 2, with an average temperature of 68°F.
+The time of year with cooler water lasts for 3.2 months, from December 18 to March 25, with an average temperature below 71°F. The month of the year in Cape Coral with the coolest water is February, with an average temperature of 68°F.

 To characterize how pleasant the weather is in Cape Coral throughout the year, we compute two travel scores.